 J. A. Ulio (signed)

 The Adjutant General of the Army”

-After the war, his remains could not be identified, and he was reburied at Jefferson Barracks National Cemetery in Saint Louis, Missouri, with twelve other POWs whose remains could not be identified, on May 15, 1952, in section 85, Site 54 – 58.
+After the war, his remains could not be identified, and he was reburied at Jefferson Barracks National Cemetery in Saint Louis, Missouri, with eleven other POWs whose remains could not be identified, on May 15, 1952, in section 85, Site 54 – 58.